vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

 4. Enter your name and email address when prompted.
 5. Set a strong passphrase to secure the private key.

-Once complete, your keys are stored in the GPG keyring.
-You can view your generated key pair by running the following command for both the public and private keys.
+Once complete, your keys will be stored in the GPG keyring.
+You can view your generated key pair, including the corresponding Fingerprint, by running the following commands to list the public and private keys:

 - Public key:
 ```
-gpg --list-keys
+gpg --list-keys --keyid-format LONG
 ```

 - Private key:
 ```
-gpg --list-secret-keys
+gpg --list-secret-keys --keyid-format LONG
 ```

-### 3. Export Your Public Key
+### 3. Export your Public Key
 Others will need your public key to verify your signature:
 ```
 gpg --armor --export your_email@example.com > pgp-publickey.txt